 How we test vacuum cleaners at Ideal Home

-How we test packaging and set up
+How we test the unboxing and setting up process

-As the first port of call in our tests, we assess the packaging and set up process of each vacuum.
+Before we even start using the vacuum cleaners we test in our homes, we assess the packaging and set-up process.
 We look at how it's packaged, the state it arrives in, how easy it is to manoeuvre and unbox, whether all the packaging is necessary and whether it is recyclable (which is really important to us here at Ideal Home).

 When it comes to measuring ease of use, we look at how much the vacuum weighs and determine how easy it is to move around on flat surfaces and stairs.
 We also look at whether it can stand up unaided without toppling over, or whether it needs to be rested against something or laid down flat.